foo123/RegexAnalyzer/README.md

 regex-analyzer and regex-composer
 =================================

-* A simple Regular Expression Analyzer for PHP, Python, Node/JS
+* A simple Regular Expression Analyzer for PHP, Python, Node/JS, ActionScript (TODO)
-* A simple and intuitive Regular Expression Composer for PHP, Python, Node/JS
+* A simple and intuitive Regular Expression Composer for PHP, Python, Node/JS, ActionScript (TODO)

-*PHP / Python implementations in progress*
+*PHP / Python / ActionScript implementations in progress*

 These are used mostly as parts of other projects but uploaded here as standalone.